 - Friday: 5M easy lunchtime run with a friend

-The day of the race was fairly nippy day but I decided to stay true to my northern roots and run in a vest (and shorts, trainers, etc).
+The day of the race was fairly nippy day but I decided to stay true to my northern roots and run in just a vest (well, I wore shorts, trainers, etc, too!).
 It was a cold start but with a race as intense as a ten miler I tend to warm up a lot... or at least I am so busy feeling knackered that I forget about how cold my hands are.
-That start of the race was at my old school, and it felt a bit weird being back there after so many years.
+The start of the race was at my old school and it felt a bit weird being back there after so many years.
 In true Cumbrian fashion, the road just in front of the start line was partly blocked by a lorry transporting sheep - maybe this was just a nice touch put on by the race organisers to add to the atmosphere.

-The B2C was the Northern Athletics 10M Championships which I qualified for due to being born in Newcastle, and I finished 20th in that - sounds better than 42nd (which includes several rather rapid women who chicked me)!
-Running a decent chunk under the hour and shows that the previous week's race in Battersea hadn't been a complete fluke - albeit the course was net downhill.
+The B2C was the Northern Athletics 10M Championships which I qualified for due to being born in Newcastle, and I finished 20th in that - sounds better than 42nd (which includes several rather rapid women who chicked me) - running a decent chunk under the hour and shows that the previous week's race in Battersea hadn't been a complete fluke, albeit on a course that is net downhill.
 I was really starting to feel the addiction of this road racing shenanigans, enjoying the challenge of running hard and also the geeky joy of aiming for the next arbitrary numerical milestone.
 I decided that I'd aim to push down my half marathon time next...

 Friday, 30 January 2015